 sudo

-If you are using a firewall, you may need to whitelist some URLs to communicate with our cloud services.
-See Firewall Configuration for the complete list.
+If your server has an active firewall, you may need to whitelist specific URLs to allow communication with Rocket.Chat's cloud services (e.g., push notifications, marketplace).
+Refer to the Firewall Configuration documentation for the complete list of required URLs.

 compose.yml